OfirTheOne/o-benchmarker/README.md

 #### BenchmarkerMeasureGroup

+> Object that wrap an array of tasks, with additional configure properties.<br>
+> This is the object expected to be export on each "beanchmark task" file (a file with a name matching the glob pattern provided to `o-benchmarker script`).<br>
+> If a different object will be exported the file will be ignored.

 | property | required | type |description|
 | ------ | ------ | ------ | ------ |
 | groupName | ➖ | string | short name for the group, displayed as a title in `BenchmarkerMeasureGroupReport` printout. |